rutherford-nj/www.rutherfordboronj.com/departments/health/_posts/2021-09-03-mosquito-spraying.md

 **Bergen County Mosquito Control will be performing an early morning ULV Truck Spray in Rutherford on Wednesday September 8, 2021 between the hours of 4-6 AM.**

-We will be spraying duet adulticide to eliminate active, adult mosquitoes as well as Vectobac larvacide to help control the mosquito larvae.
+The County will be spraying duet adulticide to eliminate active, adult mosquitoes as well as Vectobac larvacide to help control the mosquito larvae.

 As a precaution, keep your windows closed during this time.
 In the event that it rains, the spray will be postponed until the following day.